golang/dep/README.md

 You might, for example, include a constraint in your manifest that specifies `version = "=2.0.0"` to pin a dependency to version 2.0.0.

-**Note** however, whenever you specify a version *without an operator*, `dep ensure` will interpret the given version as the min-boundry of a range, such that:
+**Note** however, whenever you specify a version *without an operator*, `dep ensure` will interpret the given version as the min-boundry of a range, such that (for example)...

 * `1.2.3` becomes the range `>=1.2.3, <2.0.0`
 * `0.2.3` becomes the range `>=0.2.3, <0.3.0`
 * `0.0.3` becomes the range `>=0.0.3, <0.1.0`

+... and so on.

 ## Feedback